Commercial Partnerships in the Northern Territory

 Normal or general partnerships

 The Partnership Act defines a partnership as a business arrangement entered into between two or more people for the purpose of carrying on a business with a view to profit.

 Normal or general partnerships are the most common kind of partnership and the simplest to create.
-They are generally used for all partnerships in the Northern Territory that do not relate to venture capital projects, in which case an incorporated limited partnership would usually be established.
+They are generally used for all partnerships that do not relate to venture capital projects.
+Partnerships that propose to use venture capital are formed as incorporated limited partnerships.

-Because incorporated limited partnerships have separate legal personalities from their partners, they need to be wound up in accordance with the procedure for doing so in the Partnership Act.
+Because incorporated limited partnerships have separate legal personalities from their partners, they need to be wound up in accordance with the procedures under the Partnership Act.

 Normal or general partnerships can be dissolved in a number of ways such as upon the death or bankruptcy of a partner.
 They may also be dissolved after a fixed term if they were established only for a fixed term, or at the end of a particular project or undertaking if it was only established for that project or undertaking.
 Finally, a partner to a normal or general partnership can give the other partners notice of their intention to dissolve the partnership.